maneatingape/rsvp/README.md

 ## Quickstart

 1. Go to the "Releases" tab then download the latest version as a zip or tar file.
-2. Unpack this file into the `<KSP install location>/Ships/Script` location, creating a directory `rsvp`.
-This adds the scripts to the kOS archive volume, making them available to all vessels.
+2. Unpack into `<KSP install location>/Ships/Script` directory.
+This step adds the library to the kOS archive volume, making it available to all vessels.
+3. Rename the newly created directory to `rsvp`.
 3. Call the entry point from your own script:
     ```
     runoncepath("0:/rsvp/main.ks").